 In Clause 10.3.3

-Make changes as follows from 1426.60 “Every STA shall maintain a STA short retry count (SSRC) as well as a STA long retry count (SLRC), both of which shall take an initial value of 0.
-The SSRC shall be incremented when any short retry count (SRC) associated with any MPDU with the Type subfield equal to Data is incremented.
-The SLRC shall be incremented when any long retry count (LRC) associated with any MPDU with the Type subfield equal to Data is incremented.
+Make changes as follows from 1426.60 “Every STA shall maintain a short retry count (SRC) as well as a long retry count (LRC), both of which shall take an initial value of 0..
+The SRC counts the number of transmission attempts of a frame, in a PSDU of length that is less than or equal to dot11RTSThreshold.
+The LRC counts number of transmission attempts of a frame, in a PSDU of length that is greater than dot11RTSThreshold.
 The CW shall take the next value in the series every time an unsuccessful attempt to transmit an MPDU causes either STA retry counter to increment, until the CW reaches the value of aCWmax.
 A retry is defined as the entire sequence of frames sent, separated by SIFSs, in an attempt to deliver an MPDU, as described in Annex G. Once it reaches lue of aCWmax until the CW is reset.
 This improves the stability of the access protocol under high-load conditions.
 See Figure 10-13 (Example of exponential increase of CW).

-The CW shall be reset to aCWmin after every successful attempt to transmit a frame containing all or part of an MSDU or MMPDU, when SLRC reaches dot11LongRetryLimit, or when SSRC reaches dot11ShortRetryLimit.
+The CW shall be reset to aCWmin after every successful attempt to transmit a frame containing all or part of an MSDU or MMPDU, when LRC reaches dot11LongRetryLimit, or when SRC reaches dot11ShortRetryLimit.

-The SSRC shall be reset to 0 when a CTS frame is received in response to an RTS frame, when a BlockAck frame is received in response to a BlockAckReq frame, when an Ack frame is received in response to the transmission of a frame containing all or part of an MSDU or MMPDU that is contained in a PSDU of length less than or equal to dot11RTSThreshold, or when a frame with a group address in the Address 1 field is transmitted.
+The SRC shall be reset to 0 when a CTS frame is received in response to an RTS frame, when a BlockAck frame is received in response to a BlockAckReq frame, when an Ack frame is received in response to the transmission of a frame that is contained in a PSDU of length less than or equal to dot11RTSThreshold, or when a frame with a group address in the Address 1 field is transmitted.

-The SLRC shall be reset to 0 when an Ack frame is received in response to transmission of a frame containing all or part of an MSDU or MMPDU that is contained in a PSDU of length greater than dot11RTSThreshold, or when a frame with a group address in the Address 1 field is transmitted.”
+The LRC shall be reset to 0 when an Ack frame is received in response to transmission of a frame that is contained in a PSDU of length greater than dot11RTSThreshold, or when a frame with a group address in the Address 1 field is transmitted.”

 In Clause 10.3.4.4 make changes as follows: